December 9, 2019:

 The runner was thrown out trying to steal on the first pitch by Ruth’s replacement, Ernie Shore.
 Shore proceeded to retire the next 26 Washington batters in a row.
-His performance for many years was considered a perfect game, but today, Shore is credited only with pitching in a combined no-hitter.
+His performance until a 1991 rules change was considered a perfect game, but today, Shore is credited only with pitching in a combined no-hitter.

 More than once, I’ve read that Walter Johnson was the Senators’ starter in this game against Boston at Fenway Park on June 23, 1917.
 That’s probably because Shore’s

 performance came in the first game of a double-header.
 Johnson in fact started – and lost – the second game.
 Right-hander Doc Ayers started the first game.

 The lead-off batter who walked on four pitches against Ruth was Ray Morgan, the Senators regular second baseman for nearly seven years from 1912 to 1918.
 Ruth began jawing with plate umpire Brick Owens after the second and third pitches.
 When what Ruth thought was a perfect strike was called ball four, the pitcher hurled some choice words at Owens, who told him to shut up or get thrown out of the game.
 Ruth said if he was tossed, he’d punch Owens in the nose.
 When the umpire ejected him, Ruth came charging at Owens, fists flying.